 I gather that Eumir tours like a lot of old Blues musicians used to.
 He travels on his own, and expects whoever puts on the show to assemble a band for him to play with.
 Chuck Berry used to do that, too.
 In the first video, Deodato is playing with the Euro Groove Department, who are definitely up to the job.
 There are many videos of Deodato performing the song online with less capable musicians.

 The drummer is terrific, but one can’t help but notice that Deodato gets up and goes to the john or something until the drum solo is over.
 I cast no aspersions.
-The audience mostly does during any drum solo, so why can’t the other musicians?
+The audience mostly does the same thing during drum solos, so why can’t the other musicians?

 Welcome to the Sippican Cottage Trash Day Rodeo.
 Yippee.
 Yeehaw.
 Etc.